-Either I have trained my friends well, or I must have been so true to my Aquarius self of talking too much about subjects so niche and relatively obscure, that a university colleague (who is a hard science grad student) sent me a Jeff Goldblum as Michel Foucault meme with a text, “I think this looks like something right up your ally.”
+Either I have trained my friends well, or I must have been so true to my Aquarius self of talking too much about subjects so niche and relatively obscure, that a university colleague (who is a hard science grad student) sent me a Jeff Goldblum as Michel Foucault meme with a text, “I think this looks like something right up your alley.”

 He is not entirely wrong, to be honest.
 In fact, I enjoy more about the fact that he knows about what’s right up my alley, than this meme.

 I have been thinking about the idea of small talk versus adult talk a lot lately, now that I am practically an adult myself (I turn 37 in 22 days — yikes!).
 In my late 20s, fresh out of a controlling relationship that was in no way intellectually stimulating, I disregarded all form of small talks and only wanted to talk about “heavy” stuff.
 I rediscovered (rediscovered, as in, while I was in said relationship, I had no financial freedom or agency of my own to even muster an action to get something good to read) the joy and the rewards of reading — and I was yearning to have someone to talk about the subjects that I read.
 In return, I often barged into conversations, flaunting my newfound knowledge as much as I could.